Near Burke in Angelina County, Texas — The American South (West South Central)

 Location.
 31° 15.414′ N, 94° 42.921′ W. Marker is near Burke, Texas, in Angelina County.
 Marker is on Farm to Market Road 2108, on the left when traveling south.
 100 yards south of FM 2108, 3 miles east of Burke.
 Touch for map.
 Marker is in this post office area: Lufkin TX 75901, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Lindsey Springs Logging Camp (approx. 2.1 miles away); Hoshall (approx. 2˝ miles away); Whitehouse Cemetery (approx. 2.9 miles away); Burke Methodist Church (approx. 3.6 miles away); Burke School (approx. 3.7 miles away); City of Lufkin (approx. 4.1 miles away); First Christian Church of Lufkin (approx. 4.7 miles away); First United Methodist Church of Lufkin (approx. 4.9 miles away).
 Touch for a list and map of all markers in Burke.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 4, 2010, by Steve Gustafson of Lufkin, Texas.
-This page has been viewed 1,232 times since then.
+It was originally submitted on November 4, 2010, by Steve Gustafson of Lufkin, Texas.
+This page has been viewed 1,291 times since then and 25 times this year.
 Last updated on November 23, 2014, by Robert Martin of Diboll, TX - Texas.
 Photos: 1, 2. submitted on November 4, 2010, by Steve Gustafson of Lufkin, Texas. • Bernard Fisher was the editor who published this page.